 Fresha alternatives for Australian salons

-Australian salons switching from Fresha typically save money by moving to a flat-fee platform with AUD pricing, local Stripe payment rates (1.7% + 30c vs international rates), and SMS sent through Australian carriers for better delivery.
-Calculate your actual Fresha costs including marketplace commission before comparing.
+Australian salons switching from Fresha typically save money by moving to a flat-fee platform with AUD pricing, local Stripe payment processing, and SMS sent through Australian carriers for better delivery.
+Calculate your actual Fresha costs including subscription, marketplace commission, and processing fees before comparing.

 Why salons switch from Fresha